Darxo/Hardened/README.md

 - **Calculated Strikes** now works against stunned enemies
 - **Cheap Trick** now works with delayed skill executions (like Lunge or Aimed Shot)
+- Fix **Weapon Master** secretly adding perks for worn weapon, even if you don't have those perks available in your perk tree
 - The perks **Strengh in Numbers** and **Dynamic Duo** now instantly update the actors stats, if another actor moves adjacent to or away from them
 - Improve **Shieldwall effect** when viewed as a hyperlink
 - Fix Item Swaps sometimes requiring a different amount of Action Points than advertised at first